-America Reads pairs work-study eligible college students with 2-4 elementary school students in a school for literacy tutoring.
+America Reads pairs work-study eligible college students with 2-4 elementary school students in a school for literacy tutoring and help with small groups in classrooms.
 Tutors receive substantial initial training and ongoing support to tutor struggling students in reading and writing.
 Local partners include Charlotte area elementary schools.

 To become an America Reads tutor you must be an undergraduate student at UNC Charlotte and you must qualify for Work Study, a source of Financial Aid.
 For more information on Work Study and to see if you qualify, please contact the Office of Financial Aid at UNC Charlotte.
 If you are awarded Work Study then you will attend an orientation conducted by Student Employment and through that process you can select to apply to become an America Reads tutor.
 Here are the basic qualifications to become a tutor.
 You must be:

 - An undergraduate student in good standing at UNC Charlotte

 - Have reliable transportation so that you can get to one of our elementary school sites near the university